AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/signal/rules-engine-integration.md

 ### Using tokens in Open URL rule actions

 Similarly to using tokens in postbacks and PII rule actions, `Open URL` actions allow you to specify a URL, which can contain the tokens that will be expanded by the Experience Platform SDKs.
-For more information about tokens, see the [rule tokens documentation](#rules-tokens).
+For more information about tokens, see the [rule tokens section](#rules-tokens).